Customized Courses for Industry

 • Design Thinking (face-to-face)

 This 1-day course teaches the fundamentals of Design Thinking.
-Design Thinking is collaborative, the team-based approach used to find breakthrough solutions to complex problems.
+Design Thinking is a collaborative, team-based approach used to find breakthrough solutions to complex problems.
 For more information, click here.

 • Design Thinking for Healthcare (face-to-face)